CULTIVATE A GROWTH MINDSET IN ADULTS

 Train staff on how to recognize and shift discourse that creates harm (i.e. how things are talked about when teacher teams problem-solve, plan their work, create policy, and explain things to one another).

-ESTABLISH DATA-DRIVEN INTERVENTION AND REFERRAL SYSTEMS AND PROCESS
+ESTABLISH DATA-DRIVEN INTERVENTION AND REFERRAL SYSTEMS AND PROCESSES

 Define clear thresholds for each tier for grades, attendance, and behavior.
 Review progress against KPIs regularly as team and in triangle meetings.